159 Fat Lip Falls and Richland Creek

 no horses on the OHT

 Past the little creek stonework, I soon enter a large boulder field with giant rocks all around.
-Then come two more wet creek crossings, I have lost count how many wet crossings I’ve had today but all have been easy, across on mostly dry stones.
+Then come two more wet creek crossings, I have lost count how many wet crossings I’ve had today but all have been easy, across on mostly dry stone.
 The last of these is sort of unusual as multiple small streams are seeping from a huge rock jumble before combining into a single little creek and flowing down the steep hillside.

 in the boulder field